MolimoWang/EventManagementSystem/03-design/usecases/docs/08-modify_account.md

 ![Organizer Modifying Their Accounts](/02-analysis/sequence-diagrams/Common/08-modify_account_organizer.png)

 ### Course of Events-- User Modifying Their Accounts
-- The user click the 'Account' option from the view account page(35-view_user_account.png).
+- The customer click the 'Account' option from the view account page(35-view_user_account.png).
 - The system displays the modify account page(42-edit_user_account.png).
-- The user can change at most two things:
-   1. Name.
-   2. Password.
+- The customer enters the updated details of the account.
-- The user click the 'Save' option to save the change.
+- The customer click the 'Save' option to save the change.
 - The system back to the view account page(35-view_user_account.png).

 ### Sequence Diagram